carbon-language/carbon-lang/llvm/tools/llvm-mca/README.txt

 However class MCInstrDesc describes properties and operands of MachineInstr objects.
 Essentially, MCInstrDesc is not meant to be used to describe MCInst objects.
-To be more specific, MCInstrDesc objects are automatically generated via tablegen from the instruction set description in the target .td files.
-For example, field `MCInstrDesc::NumDefs' is always equal to the cardinality of the `(outs)` set from the tablegen instruction definition.
+To be more specific, MCInstrDesc objects are automatically generated via TableGen from the instruction set description in the target .td files.
+For example, field `MCInstrDesc::NumDefs' is always equal to the cardinality of the `(outs)` set from the TableGen instruction definition.

 By construction, register definitions always appear at the beginning of the MachineOperands list in MachineInstr.
 Basically, the (outs) are the first